acolby/proxyload/README.md

 The load utility creates a nested proxy structure for dynamically loading and executing code based on type and name hierarchies.
 It's the core mechanism that enables Proxyload's runtime code loading capabilities.

-# Aggregate Utility
+# Barrel Utility

-For detailed documentation on the aggregate utility, see [src/aggregate/Readme.md](src/aggregate/Readme.md).
+For detailed documentation on the barrel utility, see [src/barrel/Readme.md](src/barrel/Readme.md).

-The aggregate utility automatically generates TypeScript files that create type-safe, variation-aware interfaces for your proxied code structure.
+The barrel utility automatically generates TypeScript files that create type-safe, variation-aware interfaces for your proxied code structure.
 It scans your proxied directory and generates variation selectors, type definitions, and barrel export files to maintain consistency and reduce boilerplate.